Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Automatic acquistion is available in MAP B in all ranges below 100 miles, and the Spotlight procedure as explained for RDR Mode can be used.

-### AIR-GRD (Air to Ground) Position
+### AIR GRD (Air to Ground) Position

 ![manual_radar_air_to_ground_mode](../img/manual_radar_air_to_ground_mode.jpg)

 Air-to-Ground Mode is a specialized boresight mode available at range selections of 5 to 50 miles, used to provide accurate range information against targets in ground clutter, whether moving or stationary, used with WRCS dive modes.
-Selection of this mode aligns the radar to the Radar Boresight line, selects short pulse width transmission, and limits lockon range to 20 miles.
+Selection of this mode aligns the radar to the Radar Boresight line with drift stabilization if NOR is selected on the STAB switch.
+This mode also forces short pulse width transmission, only AI ranges are available in this mode.

 The pilot initiates acquisition by selecting the A/G gunsight mode and placing the pipper over the intended target at a dive angle between 10 and 40 degrees.
 At this point, the WSO will adjust